omgnetwork/elixir-omg/docs/api_specs/includes/operator_api_specs.md

 }
 ```

-This endpoint retrieves a specific block from child chain which hash was published on root chain
+This endpoint retrieves a specific block from child chain by its hash which was published on root chain

 ### HTTP Request

 `POST /block.get`

-### JSON Body
+### Request Body

-Key | Value | Description
+Attribute | Type | Description
 --------- | ------- | -----------
 hash | Hex encoded string | HEX-encoded hash of the block